Last updated on February 17, 2023 by Wandering our World

 Bodu Beru is a traditional rhythmic dance performed by upwards of 15-20 people, and was introduced to the Maldives around 1000 years ago.
 It’s been a tradition here ever since, and many resorts have cultural nights where dancers perform.

 If venturing into Malé, a visit to the Maldives National Museum is a must.
-Not only does it give an insight into the history of this nation, but it also has a great collection of historical artifacts from the region, some several centuries old.
+Not only does it give an insight into the history of this nation, but it also has a great collection of historical artefacts from the region, some several centuries old.

 With both being tropical island paradises, expect an abundance of fruit, coconuts and fresh fish.
 Still, there are some local dishes which might surprise you!

-Try raw fish with coconut milk.
+Try raw fish with coconut milk if you can.
 Usually, this is made from tuna or bonito fish.
 It is sliced into cubes and marinated in coconut milk, lemon juice, onion, cucumber, tomatoes, garlic and spring onion.

-For example, Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are popular dishes on the islands.
+For example, Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are all popular dishes on the islands.
 Raw fish is also very prominent in Chinese cooking on French Polynesia.